psychemedia/sin-eater-resources/src/_initial_observations.md

 ```
 ## The Sixth Meeting, at Ludlow, 1852

-As eight o’clock struck on the evening of Monday, August 23rd, 1852, in the New Buildings at Ludlow, the Vice President of the Cambrian Archaeological Association, W. W. E. Wynne, Esq., M.P., called the sixth annual meeting of that learned association to order.
+As eight o'clock struck on the evening of Monday, August 23rd, 1852, in the New Buildings at Ludlow, the Vice President of the Cambrian Archaeological Association, W. W. E. Wynne, Esq., M.P., called the sixth annual meeting of that learned association to order.

 On behalf of the absent President, the Right.
 Hon. the Earl Cawdor, the Vice-President resigned the chair to the President elect, the Hon.
 R. H. Clive, M.P., who then presented his inaugural address.